madeline-scyphers/Procyon-Wiki/docs/Factions/House Malklaith.md

 ## Turf

-Malklaith owns the sector but the Governor rarely leaves [[../Procyon/Rin/Warren|Warren]].
+Malklaith owns the sector but the Governor rarely leaves [[Warren|Warren]].
 His people can be found in major positions in every system of the sector.

 ## Notable NPCs